Azure/kubernetes-volume-drivers/README.md

 # Kubernetes volume drivers on Azure
-This repository contains all kuernetes volume drivers on Azure:
+This repository lists all Kubernetes volume drivers on Azure:

 | driver type | about |
 | ---- | ---- |